AkashBahetra/top-streaming-services-data-india/SETUP.md

 1. Go to your [Trakt profile](https://trakt.tv/users/me)
 2. Check the **Lists** section
 3. You should see newly created lists like:
-   - Top Portugal Netflix Movies
+   - Top India Netflix Movies
-   - Top Portugal Netflix Shows
+   - Top India Netflix Shows
-   - Top Portugal HBO Movies
+   - Top India HBO Movies
    - (etc.)

 #### Common Issues and Solutions